iStockphoto.com / Sean Pavone

 Joseph Brent / flickr

 Ritzy Park Avenue, in Winter Park to the north, has a handful of antique shops where you may unearth that perfect Art Deco brooch or turn-of-the-20th-century Tiffany lamp.
+Save money on your overall vacation costs by purchasing affordable vacation packages and you’ll have a little extra to spend on fancy antique treasures.

 Take a side trip to historic Mount Dora, a half-hour northwest of Orlando, and while away the day visiting its quaint antique shops.
 Rummage through the wares of the hundreds of dealers who gather each weekend at Renninger’s Florida Twin Markets on SR 441, also in Mount Dora.
 Lovers of antiquities also can hunt for treasure at the antique boutiques on First Street in downtown Sanford.